lehoczkics/cookbook/focal-server.md

   1. the rest of the space as another RAID member - to be used as the root file system
 * btrfs file system with subvolumes for snapshots
 * Ubuntu Focal Server as the system
+* Optonally create ZFS pool from anonter two SSDs in mirror.

 ## Start live system, enable ssh